-The host will be responsible of paying for the meal as a token of gratitude.
+The host will be responsible for paying for the meal as a token of gratitude.
 This is one of the most important parts of the meal.
 Chinese will often insist to pay the bill.
 While you should offer some light protest, don’t fight them on the issue, as this can cause them to lose “face.”
-When desert is served you can anticipate the end of the meeting soon.
+When dessert is served you can anticipate the end of the meeting soon.
 To end the meeting smoothly, one of the senior officials will stand up to briefly thank everyone who had been a part of the meeting.

 1. What kind of gifts are expected:

 Gift giving etiquette is one of the customs in Chinese business culture.
 Chinese business officials often prefer to give gifts that have a strong connection with the local culture such as Chinese tea or spirits.
 You might want to offer gifts as well to show a gesture of exchange.
-Gifts that are too expensive might make the receiver feel guilty so be sure that you’re gift is appropriately priced.
+Gifts that are too expensive might make the receiver feel uncomfortable, so be sure that your gift is appropriately priced.
 On the other hand, gifts that are too cheap will also receive a negative reaction.